DataDog/hiring-engineers/answers.md

 >> Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
 >> When this monitor sends you an email notification, take a screenshot of the email that it sends you.

-ANSWERS: The host ip was determined by navigating datadog's UI Infrastructure list >> Inspect shruti-VirtualBox >> system info >> network as 10.0.2.5
+Answers: The host ip was determined by navigating datadog's UI Infrastructure list >> Inspect shruti-VirtualBox >> system info >> network as 10.0.2.5
 As seen in the image my_metric was > 800.0

 Input: